 Signal transduction pathways triggered by cell-cell and cell-matrix interactions.
 Rho GTPases involved in cell adhesion and migration.
 Our model includes neuron-astrocyte interaction, its function in astrocyte activation (morphological changes, adhesion and migration) and neuronal cell death under pro-inflammatory stimuli.

-These observations argue that Thy-1 functions in a bimodal fashion, as a receptor on neuronal cells and as a ligand for aVb3 integrin on astrocytes.
+These observations argue that Thy-1/CD90 functions in a bimodal fashion, as a receptor on neuronal cells and as a ligand for αVβ3 integrin on astrocytes.
 Understanding such mechanisms should yield insights to astrogliosis, a process triggered in astrocytes following brain injury that precludes neuronal regeneration.
 These studies are expected to yield a better understanding of molecular mechanisms controlling neurite outgrowth and astrocyte function.